b7w/limited-fm/docs/guide/user.rst

   It is a previews of images on a black background.
 On image click you see a fool screen image.
   In this mode you can move next/previous, or play slide show.

+| On a left part of header you see a path to that folder you look.
+  This paths are links, they go to the file manager not gallery.
+  On a right part of header you see a link Back to go to the file manager.
+  And link Download to download folder in a zip archive.

 .. index:: Widgets